Dunaliella salina

 Dunaliella salina in orange, tentatively identified from the hypersaline Lake Tyrrell, Victoria, Australia.
 Alongside are small haloarchaeons, Haloquadratum walsbyi, with their flat square-shaped cells.

-Dunaliella salina is a type of halophile unicellular green algae especially found in hypersaline environments, such as salt lakes and salt evaporation ponds.
-Known for its antioxidant activity because of its ability to create a large amount of carotenoids, it is responsible for most of the primary production in hypersaline environments worldwide, and is also used in cosmetics and dietary supplements.
+Dunaliella salina is a species of halophilic, unicellular, green algae found especially in hypersaline environments, such as salt lakes and salt evaporation ponds.
+Known for its antioxidant activity because of its ability to create a large amount of carotenoids, it is responsible for most of the primary production in hypersaline environments worldwide and is also used in cosmetics and dietary supplements.

 History

 Dunaliella salina was named by Emanoil C. Teodoresco of Bucharest, Romania, after its original discoverer, Michel Felix Dunal, who first scientifically reported sighting the organism in saltern evaporation ponds in Montpellier, France, in 1838.
 He initially named the organism Haematococcus salinus and Protococcus.
-The organism was fully described as a new, separate genus simultaneously by Teodoresco and Clara Hamburger of Heidelberg, Germany in 1905.
-Teodoresco was the first to publish his work, so he is generally given credit for this categorization.
+The organism was fully described as a new, separate genus simultaneously by Teodoresco and Clara Hamburger of Heidelberg, Germany, in 1905.
+Teodoresco was the first to publish his work, so he is generally given credit for this combination.

 Habitat

-Few organisms can survive as D. salina does in such highly-saline conditions as salt evaporation ponds.
-To survive, these organisms have high concentrations of β-carotene to protect against the intense light, and high concentrations of glycerol to provide protection against osmotic pressure.
+Few organisms can survive as D. salina does in such highly saline conditions as salt evaporation ponds.
+To survive, these organisms have high concentrations of β-carotene, to protect against the intense light, and high concentrations of glycerol, to provide protection against osmotic pressure.
 This offers an opportunity for commercial biological production of these substances.

-It has been thought for a long time that the colour of pink lakes was the result of this alga, as it has been found in many pink lakes and contains substances in a range of hues that include pink.
-However, research done in Australia since 2015 in Lake Hillier found several species of halophilic bacteria and archaea as well as several species of Dunaliella, nearly all of which contain some pink, red or salmon-coloured pigment.
+The colour of pink lakes was long thought to be the result of this alga, as it has been found in many pink lakes and contains substances in a range of hues that include pink.
+Research done in Australia since 2015 in Lake Hillier, though, found several species of halophilic bacteria and archaea, as well as several species of Dunaliella, nearly all of which contain some pink, red, or salmon-coloured pigment.

 Morphology and characteristics

-Species in the genus Dunaliella are morphogically similar to Chlamydomonas reinhardtii with the main exception being that Dunaliella lack both a cell wall and a contractile vacuole.
-Dunaliella has two flagella of equal length and has a single cup-like chloroplast that often contains a central pyrenoid.
+Species in the genus Dunaliella are morphologically similar to Chlamydomonas reinhardtii, with the main exception being that Dunaliella species lack both a cell wall and a contractile vacuole.
+Dunaliella has two flagella of equal length and a single, cup-like chloroplast that often contains a central pyrenoid.
 The chloroplast can hold large amounts of β-carotene, which makes it appear orange-red.
-The β-carotene appears to protect the organism from long-term UV radiation that D. salina is exposed to in its typical environments.
-D. salina comes in various shapes and symmetries depending on the conditions in its current environment.
+The β-carotene appears to protect the organism from long-term UV radiation to which D. salina is exposed in its typical environments.
+D. salina occurs in various shapes and symmetries depending on the conditions in its current environment.

 D. salina lacks a rigid cell wall, which makes the organism susceptible to osmotic pressure.
 Glycerol is used as a means by which to maintain both osmotic balance and enzymatic activity.
-D. salina preserves a high concentration of glycerol by maintaining a cell membrane with low permeability to glycerol and synthesizing large quantities of glycerol from starch as a response to high extracellular salt concentration, which is why it tends to thrive in highly salinic environments.
+D. salina preserves a high concentration of glycerol by maintaining a cell membrane with low permeability to glycerol, and able to synthesise large quantities of glycerol from starch as a response to high extracellular salt concentration, which is why it tends to thrive in highly salinic environments.